 UK Aquaculture Initiative: Innovation Projects

 BBSRC and NERC invited proposals for innovation projects to the UK Aquaculture Initiative.
-Approximately £1.2 million was invested through this call in 2018, with six projects funded to investigate areas of importance to the UK aquaculture industry and with the aim of creating sustainable and tangible economic or societal benefits.
+Approximately £1.2 million was invested through this funding opportunity in 2018, with six projects funded to investigate areas of importance to the UK aquaculture industry and with the aim of creating sustainable and tangible economic or societal benefits.
 All these projects involve practitioners and end-users of the research, meaning that improvements can more easily be transferred to commercial environments, leading to greater impact of the research.

 These projects are investigating challenges across the lifespan of a range of farmed species to improve their health and welfare as well as production efficiency and the sustainability of the system.
 They seek to achieve these aims by targeting specific pathogens, production systems and genetics of the farmed animals.